stechkev/MTG_Prices/README.md

 # MTG_Prices
-Pulls MTG pricing info from Scryfall then updates a google sheet with that info
+## Pulls MTG pricing info from Scryfall then updates a google sheet with that info

-Get pyhon first:
+Get python first:
 go here, click the button https://www.python.org/downloads/ update the variables in the script go to the script you want to run and type: python <scriptname>.py

 Local Xlsx:
 Need the full path to the file you're using, as well as the column indexes.
 Those variables at the top should be the only ones you need to change.